gkhanC/flameborn-game/documents/Docs/index.md

 - **Navigation**: Players can navigate the game scene by touching the screen.
 - **Character Selection**: Players can select game characters by tapping on them.
 - **Commanding Characters**: Players can command their characters to perform actions like walking or gathering resources by tapping on them.
+- **Login**: Players can log in to their accounts through the main menu's "Profile" button.
+- **Register**: Players can create new accounts via the main menu's "Profile" button.
+- **Password Reset**: Players can recover and reset their passwords using the main menu's "Profile" button.
 - **Score Update**: Scores obtained by players in a match are updated in the cloud using function apps.
 - **Resource Management**: Resources collected in-game are converted to a virtual currency called Rating, which can be spent in-game.
 - **Matchmaking**: Rating is also used to match players during matchmaking.